 - If you have an allergy to aminolevulinic acid or any other part of this drug.

 - If you are allergic to porphyrins.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If your skin is sensitive to light.

 - If you have porphyria.

-- You may get sunburned more easily.
-Avoid sun, sunlamps, bright indoor lights, and tanning beds after this drug is put on and for as long as you have been told by your doctor.
-Wear clothing and eyewear that protects you from the sun.
-Sunscreens will not protect you.
+- The treated area may be more sensitive to light.
+Protect the treated area and skin around it from sun, sunlamps, bright indoor lights, and tanning beds after this drug is put on and for as long as you have been told by your doctor.
+Sunscreens will not help.